 December 16, 2022 Update: the Bair Hugger plaintiffs sent a letter of their own to MDL Judge Ericksen objecting to 3M’s proposed schedule for the MDL moving forward and highlighting new scientific evidence.
 The plaintiffs argue that the new, recent evidence strengthens their causation argument.

 December 14, 2022 Update: the Bair Hugger class action MDL was officially resumed today after 3M sent a letter to MDL Judge Joan Ericksen formally requesting a resumption of the MDL proceedings following the conclusion of the appellate court battle.
-In the letter, 3M asked Judge Erikison to adopt a new schedule which would wave further discovery and schedule 3 new bellwether test trials for the beginning of 2024.
+In the letter, 3M asked Judge Erikison to adopt a new schedule to wave further discovery and schedule 3 new bellwether test trials for the beginning of 2024.

 June 1, 2022 Update: The Supreme Court rejected 3M’s appeal.
 This effectively ends the appellate court battle and clears the way for the Bair Hugger class action MDL to resume.

 February 11, 2022 Update: 3M and its subsidiary, Arizant Healthcare, filed a writ of certiorari petition with the Supreme Court.
 The petition sought to have the court evaluate whether the Court of Appeals’ August 2021 ruling was too lenient in allowing plaintiffs’ expert witness testimony.
 It argued that the plaintiff’s expert witness testimony was unreliable.
-The petition also argued that Appeals Court’s decision to exclude some plaintiff testimony showed that it acknowledged the testimony’s flaws.
+The petition also argued that the Appeals Court’s decision to exclude some plaintiff testimony showed that it acknowledged the testimony’s flaws.

 February 3, 2022 Update: U.S. District Judge Joan N. Ericksen announced that she appointed retired Magistrate Judge Arthur Boylan to mediate the Bair Hugger lawsuits.
 The involved parties will correspond with Judge Boylan to schedule and attend mediation sessions he considers appropriate in these cases.
 Hopefully, this also means that over 5,200 active lawsuits involving the Bair Hugger blanket may potentially settle.

 The lawyers certainly differ on how the Bair Hugger bellwether trials should proceed.
 The plaintiffs’ lawyers suggested that the parties and the Court should plan to remand significant waves of cases for discovery and trial in several transferee courts.
 3M disagreed, arguing that remanding these cases would be “premature.”
 It indicated that additional bellwether trials were “warranted.”
-However, it argued that the parties would need to carefully select sets of cases to ensure they are ready for trial by early 2023.
+However, it argued that the parties must carefully select sets of cases to ensure they are ready for trial by early 2023.

 January 3, 2022 Update: A trial judge had dismissed nearly 6,000 federal lawsuits because it did not believe the plaintiffs’ lawyers had produced experts that could bring a viable claim in court.
 But, yesterday, the 8th U.S. Circuit Court of Appeals said the MDL judge overseeing the warming blanket lawsuits wrongly excluded testimony from medical experts supporting the plaintiffs’ claims.
 The appeals court found that the Plaintiffs’ medical engineering expert opinions on causation could be derived from models and epidemiological that suggest a causal connection between infection and the Bair Hugger.
-This is a tough blow for 3M who is also the defendant in the defective earplug lawsuit that is the biggest mass tort in U.S. history.
+This is a tough blow for 3M, who is also the defendant in the defective earplug lawsuit that is the biggest mass tort in U.S. history.

-On November 9, 2021, the U.S. Court of Appeals for the Eighth Circuit rejected 3M’s request to review the Court of Appeal’s August 2021 decision.
+On November 9, 2021, the U.S. Court of Appeals for the Eighth Circuit rejected 3M’s request to review the Court of Appeals’s August 2021 decision.
 This meant that the cases remained reinstated and returned to the lower court.
 The only path for 3M now is the Supreme Court.
 It is a long shot that the Supreme Court would even hear the case, much less overrule the 8th Circuit.

 What Does A Bair Hugger Do?

 The Bair Hugger warming blanket is a well-intended invention.
-During surgery, the body temperature drops, as a result of anesthesia.
+During surgery, the body temperature drops as a result of anesthesia.
 When the body temperature drops, both bleeding and recovery time are increased.
-Knowing this reality of surgery, an anesthesiologist came up with the idea of the Bair Hugger warming blanket back in the 80s.
+Knowing this reality of surgery, an anesthesiologist came up with the idea of the Bair Hugger warming blanket in the 80s.

-The device has become extremely popular across the USA, considering that it is used in nearly 90% of all major surgeries.
+The device has become extremely popular across the USA, considering it is used in nearly 90% of all major surgeries.
 It has also been effective in treating hypothermia and exposure.
 More than 50,000 Bair Hugger units are currently in use across the country.

 So Why Is This Device Potentially Dangerous?